aurora-is-near/doc.aurora.dev/blog/thirdweb-erc20.md

 ![](../static/img/thirdweb_dashboard.png)

 Click "Create Project" button.
-You will see a popup, enter a name and click "Allow all domains" checkmark there:
+You will see a popup, enter a name and click "Allow all domains" checkbox there:

 ![](../static/img/thirdweb_create_project.png)

 Now, click "Create".
-You will see a popup with you secret key:
+You will see a popup with your secret key:

 ![](../static/img/thirdweb_secretkey.png)

-Save your secret key in a safe place, like password manager inside your browser.
-Then, click a checkmark "I confirm that I have securily stored my secret key" and click "View Project" button.
+Save your secret key in a safe place, such as a password manager inside your browser.
+Then, tick the checkbox "I confirm that I have securily stored my secret key" and click "View Project".
 You will see:

 ![](../static/img/thirdweb_project.png)